Zohairk4help/bikesharing/README.md

 ## **Brief Summary:**

-In this Module, I have benefited to gain and apply the knwoledge of analysing Bike-sharing data by using Tableau.
+In this Module, I have benefited to gain and apply the knowledge of analysing Bike-sharing data by using Tableau.
 In summary, Tableau is an advance version of Microsoft Excel and its Pivot tables.
 The only difference is that it can handle a very big data in few seconds ; excel, however, has limited number of rows and columuns and it can be sluggish when faced by a large amount of data.

 The Project is based on analyses of Bike-sharing data on Des Moines.
 This is done to prove to investors that this business decision will be a prudential one by keeping NYC bike-sharing data as a base.